Brecken Mozingo: Early life

-UCLA Bruins, BYU Cougars
+College career

 Mozingo attended the University of California, Los Angeles where she made 6 appearances and played a total of 82 minutes.
 Following the 2019 season, Mozingo transferred to Brigham Young University for the rest of her colligate career.
 At BYU, Mozingo appeared in 92 games, scoring 36 goals and adding 37 assists.
 In the 2023 season, Mozingo was one of the nation's leaders in total points with 14 goals and 15 assists for the Cougars and was instrumental in BYU returning to the NCAA College Cup and a 20–3–3 record this season.
 As a result, Mozingo was named one of the three finalists for the 2023 MAC Hermann Trophy.

 Club career

-Utah Royals

 Mozingo was drafted fourth overall to the Utah Royals at the 2024 NWSL Draft.
 She was the second pick for the Utah Royals in the draft.
 She was signed to a two-year contract with an option for an additional year.
 She made her professional debut on March 16, 2024, in a 2–0 loss to the Chicago Red Stars.
 She came in as a substitute in the 69th minute for Utah Royals in their sold-out home opener.
 She scored her first two professional goals in a 5–1 win against Tijuana on July 31, helping the Royals win their group at the 2024 NWSL x Liga MX Femenil Summer Cup.